How to Enhance Sales by Applying the Right Marketing Mix

 - Does it look good?

-- Neutral Pricing: charging consumers what they’d expect to pay for similar products.
+- Neutral Pricing: Charging consumers what they’d expect to pay for similar products.

 Where you offer your product is a vitally important element of your marketing mix.
-After all, a jeweler isn’t going to get business if he sets up shop in an industrial area and a builder will be regarded with suspicion if he sets up shop in a high-end mall.
+After all, a jeweler isn’t likely to be a profitable business owner if he sets up shop in an industrial area, and a builder will probably be regarded with suspicion if he sets up shop in a high-end mall.

 - Where would clients look for your product?